xinyi914/optimizing-chemotherapy-scheduling-MILP-problem/README.md

 Model 1 and model 2 are writted in jupyter notebook.
 Model3 is organized in main.py.

 More details about model 3 can be found in "model3_presentation.pptx"

+The folder named "clean_code" is the clean code in matlab for model 1 and model 2 and the first step of model 3